-Video: Tarde de invierno
+Spanish Video with Winter Words: Tarde de invierno

 This video is an animated version of Jorge Luján picture book Tarde de invierno.
 The book is available from Amazon.
 Although the language of the poem that is the text of the book does not use specific Spanish winter words, the illustrations and title lend themselves to talking about the season.

-Activity Book from Escuela en la Nube
+Spanish Winter Activity Book from Escuela en la Nube

 Escuela en la Nube has a printable activity book about winter.
 The different activities use Spanish winter words and include matching words to pictures, completing words with the vowels, and completing a sentence.
 There is misprint on p.11; Nos constipamos is missing an n.

 This post was a part of a monthly series: Easy Spanish-Easy Yoga.
 At Spanish Playground we are working with Kids Yoga Stories to create activities to teach children Spanish and yoga through basic concepts.
 We want to give you simple activities, both for Spanish and yoga, that you can work into a busy schedule.
 In addition to yoga, I’ll mention other language activities you can use with Spanish learners related to the theme of the month.
 Our theme this month is winter.

 Easy Spanish-Easy Yoga

 Spanish Thanksgiving Activities with Natural World Vocabulary